The Bible, Genesis and Science

 Genesis 1:6-8

-Let there be a firmament between the waters to separate water from water.
+Let there be an expanse between the waters to separate water from water.

 2nd restriction: from our galaxy to our solar system THIRD DAY